-In short, this vision for the future being presented to the public proposes diverse and complementary uses for Bassin Louise that would benefit Québec residents and visitors.
-We envision a port district that would integrate the key principles of a respectful port-city relationship.
-It was fundamental for the QPA that, once shown this vision, the community eventually buy into the project.
+In short, this vision for the future proposes diverse and complementary uses for the Louise Basin that would benefit Quebec City's residents and visitors.
+We envision a port district that integrates the key principles of a respectful port-city relationship.
+It was fundamental for the QPA that this eventually becomes a community-driven project.

-We invite you to take note of this development vision and send us your comments and suggestions at [email protected].
+We invite you to examine our development vision and send us your comments and suggestions at [email protected].